Stephen Barker Turner

 Stephen Barker Turner (born June 27, 1968) is an American stage, television, and film actor.

+Early life

+Turner was born in St. Louis, Missouri on June 27, 1968.
+He earned a Bachelor of Fine Arts degree from the Juilliard School.

 Career

-Turner was born in St. Louis, Missouri on June 27, 1968.
-He is a Juilliard Drama School graduate.
-After starring in numerous stage productions, he made his film debut in Book of Shadows: Blair Witch 2.
+After starring in numerous stage productions, Turner made his film debut in Book of Shadows: Blair Witch 2.
 He had a small but important nonspeaking role in Cosmopolitan (2003).
 He has also appeared in the television shows Swift Justice, Sex and the City, Law & Order, and Law & Order: Special Victims Unit.

 He played title role of Charlie in Seducing Charlie Barker, an independent film adaptation of Theresa Rebeck's stage play The Scene, released in December 2011.

-He is an Associate Artist at the California Shakespeare Theater, where he appeared as the titular character in their 2005 production of The Life and Adventures of Nicholas Nickleby.
+He is an associate artist at the California Shakespeare Theater, where he appeared as the titular character in their 2005 production of The Life and Adventures of Nicholas Nickleby.